apache/superset/RELEASING/README.md

 Now you can announce the release on the mailing list, make sure to use the proper template

+### Publishing a Convenience Release to PyPI
+From the root of the repo running ./pypi_push.sh will build the Javascript bundle and echo the twine command allowing you to publish to PyPI.
+You may need to ask a fellow committer to grant you access to it if you don't have access already.
+Make sure to create an account first if you don't have one, and reference your username while requesting access to push packages.

 ## Post release